The Evolution of the WristwatchCopyright © David Boettcher 2005 - 2023 all rights reserved.

 ©Patek Philippe SA Genève

-In 1810 the famous French watch maker BréguetPronounced "Bre-gay" was comissioned by the Queen of Naples to make a wristwatch, which was completed in 1812.
-Patek Philippe made the key-winding lady's bracelet watch shown on the left in 1868 for the Countess Koscowicz of Hungary.
+In 1810 the famous French watch maker BréguetPronounced "Bre-gay" was commissioned by the Queen of Naples to make a wristwatch, which was completed in 1812.
+Patek Philippe made the key-winding bracelet watch shown on the left in 1868 for the Countess Koscowicz of Hungary.

 Back to the top of the page.